by256/catmifs/README.rst

 .. -*- mode: rst -*-

-MIFS
+CATMIFS
 ====

-Parallelized Exact Mutual Information-based Feature Selection for Categorical Features.
+Parallelized **Exact** Mutual Information-based Feature Selection for **Categorical** Features.
 This module works only for categorical features and targets, but as a result, scales to datasets of millions of features.

 Related blog post here_